Austin is a public servant, a lawyer, and a proud Cleveland native.

 Austin, Anna, and family

-You can usually find Austin and Anna enjoying sunset on Whiskey Island, unwinding at Porco, or launching a kayak near Merwin’s Wharf.
-Their community has so much heart.
+Austin lives with his wife, Anna, and their baby daughter in the historic Tremont neighborhood, where Austin co-chaired the South of Jefferson Block Club.
+If they’re not bouncing the baby at home, you can usually find them enjoying sunset on Whiskey Island, unwinding at Porco, or launching a kayak near Merwin’s Wharf.
 For them, there’s nothing better than being a Clevelander—rooted in community, pushing for change, and making a difference for the city we call home.

 Want to show your support?
 Click here.